ChristophReich1996/Yeast-in-Microstructures-Dataset/README.md

 ## Installation

-The validation, data loading and visualization code can be installed as a Python package by running:
+The validation, data loading, and visualization code can be installed as a Python package by running:

 ```shell script
 pip install git+https://github.com/Lightning-AI/metrics.git  # Required until next torchmetrics release!